 Human Mail: Calvin sometimes attempts to run away by sitting in a box by the mailbox with a vague address written on it (for example, "To OS TRYLA").
 It ... doesn't work.

 Humanoid Aliens: Often encountered by Spaceman Spiff, although they're never too humanoid.

-Humans Are The Real Monsters: Used repeatedly, and one arc has Calvin as so disgusted with humans that he resolves to become a tiger.
+Humans Are Bastards: Used repeatedly, and one arc has Calvin as so disgusted with humans that he resolves to become a tiger.
 It's driven home when he decides to go back to being a human only because he finds out tigers are endangered because of humans, and he doesn't want to be killed.